 Vaccination for cats is an important part of their preventive health care plan.
 They are generally safe and pose few risks.
 Vaccines provide your cat with protection against many serious diseases; some that can be fatal and one that can be passed to humans.

-Our basis for each vaccine protocol comes from the recommendations of the American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAFP).
-These organizations have groups of highly respected specialists in veterinary immunology and internal medicine who have agreed on basic protocols that provide excellent protection, while minimizing exposure to vaccines.
+Our basis for each vaccine protocol comes from the American Association of Feline Practitioners (AAFP).
+This organization has a group of highly respected specialists in veterinary immunology and internal medicine who have agreed on basic protocols that provide excellent protection, while minimizing exposure to vaccines.

-We tailor a unique vaccination program specific to the needs of your cat depending on lifestyle, age and previous response to vaccines.
+We tailor a unique vaccination program specific to the needs of you, your family, and your cat depending on lifestyle, age, and previous response to vaccines.

 The following outlines the vaccines we administer, the diseases they prevent and in some cases the prevalence of the associated disease here in the Richmond area.

 (see the first 3 paragraphs below…this is a combination 3-in-1 vaccine)